bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OperationalTemperatureRange_2hvjQhIJj5c9PrmgrOQl1i/Documentation.md

-The temperature range in which the transponder operates normally. e.g.-15℃~50℃
+The temperature range in which the device operates normally.